minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-Given the topics of the roll-call votes, see @roll-call-subject, which are environmental in nature, and the fact that environmental issues are topics which are usually of public interest, indicates that most representatives have predetermined environmental positions and are less likely to change these throughout their time in office @McAlexander2020.
+Given the topics of the roll-call votes, see @roll-call-subject, which are environmental in nature, and the fact that environmental issues are topics which are usually of public interest indicates that most representatives have predetermined environmental positions and are less likely to change these throughout their time in office @McAlexander2020.
 This can also be seen in the data from the roll-call votes in @mind-changers.
 Therefore, the first hypothesis